White House Office of Presidential Correspondence: History

+Predecessors

 The Office of Correspondence formed over the fifty-year White House career of staffer Ira R.T.
 Smith.
-Mr. Smith began handling the mail as a part of his duties as a clerk to President William McKinley in 1897.
-At the time, Mr. Smith was one of only twelve White House staffers.
+He began handling the mail as a part of his duties as a clerk to President William McKinley in 1897.
+At the time, Smith was one of only twelve White House staffers.
 President McKinley received about 100 letters per day.
 That grew to about 800 per day under President Herbert Hoover, and ballooned to about 8,000 per day during President Roosevelt's New Deal.
-The staff expanded to meet the increased need and Mr. Smith was named the first "Chief of Mails" (now Director of Correspondence).
-Mr. Smith ran the office until his retirement in 1948.
+The staff expanded to meet the increased need and Smith was named the first "chief of mails" (now director of correspondence).
+Smith ran the office until his retirement in 1948.

-Beginning with the Dwight Eisenhower administration and continuing through the Presidency of Richard Nixon, the chief of the Presidential Correspondence division was an officer selected from the U.S. Foreign Service, a tradition attributed to the corps' reputation for superior drafting skills.
-The last Foreign Service Officer to serve as Chief of Correspondence was Michael B. Smith, from 1971-1973, who was succeeded by a political appointee.
+Beginning with the Eisenhower administration and continuing through the Nixon administration, the chief of the Presidential Correspondence division was an officer selected from the U.S. Foreign Service, a tradition attributed to the corps' reputation for superior drafting skills.
+The last foreign service officer to serve as Chief of Correspondence was Michael B. Smith, from 1971–1973, who was succeeded by a political appointee.
+In the Carter administration, Correspondence was moved into the newly created Office of Administration.